Privacy notice - student applicants

 The University takes information security extremely seriously and has implemented appropriate technical and organisational measures to protect personal data and special category data.
 Access to information is restricted on a need-to-know basis and security arrangements are regularly reviewed to ensure their continued suitability.
-For further information please see, https://www.york.ac.uk/it-services/security/.
+For further information please see our IT Security webpages.

 How do we transfer your data safely internationally?

 In certain circumstances, it is necessary to transfer your Personal Data (including Special Category Data) outside the UK. .In respect of such transfers, the University will comply with our obligations under UK GDPR and ensure an adequate level of protection for all transferred data.

 The University will retain your data in line with legal requirements or where there is a business need.
 Retention timeframes will be determined in line with the University’s Records Retention Schedule.

 What rights do you have in relation to your data?

 Under the UK GDPR , you have a right of access to your data, a right to rectification, erasure (in certain circumstances), restriction, objection or portability (in certain circumstances).
 You also have a right to withdraw consent.
 If you would like to exercise any of these rights, for Undergraduate Admissions please contact firstname.lastname@example.org, for Postgraduate Admissions please contact email@example.com and for Partnership Admissions please contact firstname.lastname@example.org.
 For further information see our guidance on your rights under UK GDPR.

 Questions or concerns